rochus-keller/Oberon/README.md

 - The old Oberon-07 validating parser with code model, Lua source code transpiler, C++ transpiler and LuaJIT bytecode compiler (file prefix Ob)
 - The old OberonViewer, Oberon-07 IDE and OBNLC command line version of the compiler/transpiler
-- The Oberon+ programming language specification
+- The Oberon+ LL(1) EBNF grammar
 - The new Oberon+ validating parser, code model and LuaJIT bytecode compiler (file prefix Obx)
 - The new Oberon+ IDE and OBXLJ command line version of the compiler
+- The Oberon+ version of the "Are we fast yet" and "Hennessy" benchmark suites

 ### Planned or work-in-progress features